Master Service Agreement

 6. Payment and Taxes.

 6.1.
 Payment.
-Fees are set forth in the applicable Service Order (“Fees”).
-A valid credit card is required for all paying accounts.
-Fees will be automatically debited from the credit card provided and Customer hereby authorizes Updox to perform such debits.
-Debits will take place at the beginning of the then current term for the applicable term, whether monthly or annual.
+Fees are set forth in the applicable Service Form (“Fees”).
+Upon execution of any Service Form that includes professional services, Updox will invoice Customer for any such professional service Fees as of the Service Form’s Effective Date, and Updox will not perform any professional services until Fees related to those professional services are paid in full.
+Any usage Fees, as set forth in an applicable Service Order, will be billed monthly and in arrears.
+Fees owed by Customer to Updox will be automatically debited from the bank account or other electronic payment method for which Customer has provided applicable account information and Customer hereby authorizes Updox to perform all such debits.
 Updox will send invoices to the contact(s) provided in a Service Order.
 Unless otherwise set forth in the applicable Service Order, Fees are due and payable by Customer within 30 days of receipt of the invoice for such Fees.
-Undisputed amounts that are past due will be subject to a monthly charge of 1.5% per month or the maximum rate permitted by law, whichever is less.
+An administrative late charge of $35.00 per invoice per month will be charged for any electronic transaction that is declined, any returned check or any invoice more than 60 days past due.
+Additionally, undisputed amounts that are past due will be subject to a monthly charge of 1.5% per month or the maximum rate permitted by law, whichever is less.
+Customer waives the right to contest billing discrepancies that are not reported within two billing cycles.
 Customer agrees to pay all reasonable costs of collection in the event any amount is not paid when due.
-Updox, upon notice to Customer, which notice may be in the form of an invoice or notice on the website or in the Service, will have the right to change Fees effective any time, which right will include without limitation the right to charge a Fee for new features or functions of the Service or for features or functions that have previously been offered at no charge.
+Updox, upon notice to Customer, which notice may be in the form of an invoice, will have the right to change Fees effective any time, which right will include without limitation the right to charge a Fee for new features or functions of the Service or for features or functions that have previously been offered at no charge.
 Unless otherwise noted in the Service Order, all Fees are payable in United States Dollars, and non-refundable.
-Customer waives the right to contest billing discrepancies that are not reported within two billing cycles.

-6.2.
-Upgrades and Downgrades.
-An upgrade or downgrade of Customer’s Services will not result in a pro-rated refund due to client.
-Upgrades are effective immediately, Updox will charge Customer’s credit card as of the date the upgraded features are made available to Customer.
+6.3 Upgrades and Downgrades.
+An upgrade or downgrade (if applicable) of Customer’s Services will not result in a pro-rated refund due to client.
+Upgrades are effective immediately, Updox will charge Customer any associated Fee increases as of the date the upgraded features are made available to Customer.
 Downgrades are effective as of the next billing cycle.

-6.3.
+6.4.
 Taxes.
-Updox Fees do not include any local, state, federal or foreign taxes, levies or duties of any nature.
-Including value-added, sales, use or withholding taxes (“Taxes”).
+Updox Fees do not include any local, state, federal, or foreign taxes, levies, or duties of any nature.
+Including value-added, sales, use, or withholding taxes (“Taxes”).
 Customer is responsible for paying all Taxes for which Customer is responsible under this Section.
-Updox may invoice taxes to Customer and Customer will pay such taxes, unless Customer provides Updox with a valid tax exemption certificate authorized by the appropriate taxing authority.
+Updox may invoice taxes to Customer and Customer will pay such taxes unless Customer provides Updox with a valid tax exemption certificate authorized by the appropriate taxing authority.